arhouati/pok-datamining/README.md

 ## Synopsis
-This librairie is a datamining process. it take as input a text and gives a score (int) which describe the orientation of opinion of the given text.
+This library is a datamining process. it take as input a text and gives a score (int) which describe the orientation of opinion of the given text.

 ## Code Example